melvic-ybanez/chi/README.md

 deriving function implementations when the types involved serve as logical propositions under the Curry-Howard Isomorphism.

 Chi takes in a function signature and generates the function implementation.
 At the time of this writing, Chi supports both Java and Scala.
+Future support for other languages are considered.

 # Installation
 The simplest way to install Chi is to download the distribution from the